 1. Engage With Them

 Just because you're not all in the same location, doesn't mean you can't enjoy team bonding activities.
-Play online games, send each other packages of goodies from your local area, and find fun ways to liven up conference calls and get to know each other.
+Try some fun activities for remote employees, send each other packages of goodies from your local area, and find ways to liven up conference calls and get to know each other.
 Use this list of team bonding activities for remote teams (scroll to the bottom of the article) for more ideas.

 2. Include Them in Office Celebrations